Frequently asked questions - Individuals

 In order to serve the interested parties in exercising the right to restrict the processing of their personal data, Artemis Credit Bureau has a Customer Service Office, which receives the relevant requests and responds to them in writing.
 To exercise your right to restrict the processing of your data in the Registry, the following are required:

-• An application for data correction, available at the Customer Service Office or online on our website.
-Along with your application for data correction, you may also apply for restriction of processing of personal data, in which case you need to submit the relevant documentation to the Customer Service Office.
+• An application for data correction/dispute credit score, available at the Customer Service Office or online on our website.
+Along with your application for data correction/dispute credit score, you may also apply for restriction of processing of personal data, in which case you need to submit the relevant documentation to the Customer Service Office.

-Please note that the exercise of your right for restriction of processing of your personal data is free of charge.
+Please note that the exercise of your right for restriction of processing of your personal data/dispute credit score is free of charge.

-Artemis Credit Bureau will subsequently forward your application to the data provider for correction.
+If your request concerns the correction of your data, Artemis Credit Bureau will then forward your application to the data provider for investigation.

-Once the data provider confirms that the relevant correction has been completed, Artemis Credit Bureau will inform you accordingly.
+Once, Artemis Credit Bureau is informed by the data provider that the investigation of your request has been completed, it will inform you accordingly.

 Any recipients of your personal data are notified that your data provided is under restriction of processing.